TDeV4/nextjs-boilerplate/README.md

 Provide code samples in this fenced code block.
 ```

-State step 3.
-Lastly, the user can also use the course planning tool to drag and drop courses into the semester they desire to take that course.
+Step 3: Lastly, the user can also use the course planning tool to drag and drop courses into the semester they desire to take that course.
 This allows the user to be able to see their schedule until their graduation date.

 ```
 Provide code samples in this fenced code block.